Simulation of Beam-Beam Effects and Tevatron Experience: Introduction

 \section{Introduction}

-Peak luminosity of the Tevatron reached 3.5$\times 10^{32}$ cm$^{-2}$s$^{-1}$ which exceeds the original Run II goal of 2.7$\times 10^{32}$.
+Peak luminosity of the Tevatron reached 4.3$\times 10^{32}$ cm$^{-2}$s$^{-1}$, which exceeds the original Collider Run II goal \cite{TevJINST}.
 This achievement became possible due to numerous upgrades in the antiproton source, injector chain, and in the Tevatron collider itself.
-The most notable rise of luminosity came from the commissioning of electron cooling in the recycler ring and advances in the antiproton accumulation rate.
+One of the most notable rises of luminosity came from the commissioning of electron cooling in the Recycler Ring and advances in the antiproton accumulation rate \cite{eCool}.
 Starting from 2007, the intensity and brightness of antiprotons delivered to the collider greatly enhanced the importance of beam-beam effects.
 Several configurational and operational improvements in the Tevatron have been planned and implemented in order to alleviate these effects and allow stable running at high peak luminosities.

 Since the publication of paper \cite{BBTev} that gave a detailed summary of beam dynamics issues related to beam-beam effects, the peak luminosity of Tevatron experienced almost a tree-fold increase.
-In the present article we provide an updated view based on the recent years operation (Section \ref{sec-overview}).
+In the present article we provide an updated view based on the last years of collider operation (Section \ref{sec-overview}).

 Development of a comprehensive computer simulation of beam-beam effects in the Tevatron started in 1999.
 This simulation proved to be a useful tool for understanding existing limitations and finding ways to mitigate them.
-In Section \ref{sec-lifetrac} the main features of the code LIFETRAC are described.
+As the first step, we developed a simplified model of beam parameter evolution in the Tevatron, which includes all important phenomena affecting luminosity decay, excluding the beam beam effects (Section \ref{sec-storeanalysis}).
+For the numerical simulations of beam-beam effects, we used a multiparticle tracking code Lifetrac.
+In Section \ref{sec-lifetrac} the main features of the code are described.
 In Sections \ref{sec-colhelix}-\ref{sec-C2} we summarize our experience with simulations of beam-beam effects in the Tevatron, and cross-check the simulation results against various experimental data and analytical models.
 We also correlate the most notable changes in the machine performance to changes of configuration and beam conditions, and support the explanations with simulations.

-\section{Overview of Beam-Beam Effects}
+\section{Overview of beam-beam effects}

-A detailed description of the Tevatron collider Run II is available in other sources \cite{RunII}.
-Here only the essential features important for understanding of beam dynamics are provided.
+A detailed description of the Tevatron collider Run II can be found elsewhere \cite{TevJINST}.
+Here we provide only essential features important for understanding of the beam dynamics.